branheim/kanri_for_vsc/README.md

 - [Kanban Guide](https://www.atlassian.com/agile/kanban)
 - [Lean and Kanban](https://leankit.com/learn/kanban/)

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+This extension was inspired by [Kanri](https://github.com/trobonox/kanri), an excellent standalone kanban application created by trobonox.
+While this VS Code extension is a completely independent implementation using TypeScript and the VS Code Extension API, we acknowledge and appreciate the original Kanri project for the inspiration and design concepts that guided this development.

+**Important**: This is not a port, fork, or derivative work of the original Kanri software.
+It's a fresh, independent implementation built specifically for VS Code using Microsoft's official extension patterns and APIs.
+No code from the original Kanri project was used in this implementation.

 ## 🤝 Contributing

 This scaffold serves as a reference implementation.
 When adapting for your own projects: